kieranpotts/rfcs/README.md

 To contribute, follow these steps:

 1. External contributors must fork the RFC repository into another personal or organization account on GitHub.
-(Maintainers with write access to the reference repository may skip this step.)
+Users with write access to the reference repository may skip this step.

 2. Branch off from `main` using the naming convention `proposal/[description]`, where `[description]` is a short hyphen-delimited slug describing the proposed change.
 For example, `proposal/git-for-version-control`.